vitorkoch/dotfiles/README.md

 #### Zsh Configuration

+> Powered by the "🌻 Flexible and fast ZSH plugin manager" - [Zinit](https://github.com/zdharma-continuum/zinit)

 The Zsh setup is located in `.zsh-extras/` and offers powerful customization:

 - **Dynamic Sourcing**: A custom `source-all` function recursively sources Zsh configuration files